trival/jss-style-helpers/packages/jss-style-helpers/README.md

 - `compose`
    composes multiple style objects into one.
 - `apply`
-   takes a style object and applies a responsive helper function if the key name matches the helper name.
+   takes a style object and applies responsive helper functions if the key name matches the helper name.
+If it sees an array value, it converts the array to responsive styles.
 - `fromProps`
    like `apply`, but filters out all keys that don't match a helper function, so that other props won't break the styles